sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/send-email-alerts.md

 After you add an event filter, create the email handler definition to specify the email address where the `sensu/sensu-email-handler` dynamic runtime asset will send notifications.
 In the handler definition's `command` value, you'll need to change a few things:

-- `YOUR-SENDER@example.com`: Replace with the email address you want to use to send email alerts.
+- `<sender@example.com>`: Replace with the email address you want to use to send email alerts.
-- `YOUR-RECIPIENT@example.com`: Replace with the email address you want to receive email alerts.
+- `<recipient@example.com>`: Replace with the email address you want to receive email alerts.
-- `YOUR-SMTP-SERVER.example.com`: Replace with the hostname of your SMTP server.
+- `<smtp_server@example.com>`: Replace with the hostname of your SMTP server.
-- `USERNAME`: Replace with your SMTP username, typically your email address.
+- `<username>`: Replace with your SMTP username, typically your email address.
-- `PASSWORD`: Replace with your SMTP password, typically the same as your email password.
+- `<password>`: Replace with your SMTP password, typically the same as your email password.

 {{% notice note %}}
 **NOTE**: To use Gmail or G Suite as your SMTP server, follow Google's instructions to [send email via SMTP](https://support.google.com/a/answer/176600?hl=en).